Barrett scores 28, Knicks beat Warriors for 3rd straight win

 SAN FRANCISCO (AP) — RJ Barrett had a career-high 28 points and the New York Knicks matched their longest winning streak of the season at three games by beating the Golden State Warriors 119-104 on Thursday night.

+“We come into every game feeling like we should win the game or give ourselves a chance to win the game,” Knicks forward Julius Randle said.
+“We’re a good team and we’re playing a good team basketball game.”

-Stephen Curry scored 30 points with five 3-pointers but shot just 9 of 19 as Golden State lacked the same energy it had in a lopsided win against the Spurs a night earlier — and it certainly didn’t help that Draymond Green got ejected late in the first half on a disputed technical when he appeared to be yelling at a teammate.
-The game featured a combined 55 personal fouls.
+Stephen Curry scored 30 points with five 3-pointers but shot just 9 of 19 as Golden State lacked the same energy it had in a lopsided win against the Spurs a night earlier.
+It certainly didn’t help that Draymond Green got ejected late in the first half on a disputed technical when he appeared to be yelling at teammate James Wiseman.

+“At halftime Ben Taylor came out and told me that it was a mistake, that John Butler didn’t realize Draymond was yelling at his teammate.
+He thought he was yelling at him,” Warriors coach Steve Kerr said of his conversation with the officials.
+“Obviously, Draymond is one of our best and most impactful players so it hurt us, but we were playing very poorly to that point anyway.
+So I’m not going to talk about the officiating, I’m going to talk about our poor play.”

-Julius Randle added 16 points, 17 rebounds and nine assists to help New York build some much-needed momentum during this successful stretch to reach .500 (8-8) following a five-game losing streak.
+Randle added 16 points, 17 rebounds and nine assists to help New York build some much-needed momentum during this successful stretch to reach .500 (8-8) following a five-game losing streak.

 Alec Burks returned from a 12-game absence with a sprained left ankle to finish with 11 points and six rebounds for the Knicks.
 Burks spent 48 games with Golden State last season before a trade to the 76ers.
 When he entered at the 4:49 mark of the first quarter, Warriors public-address announcer Matt Pitman offered, “Welcome back to the Bay, Alec Burks!”

-Andrew Wiggins had 17 points and nine rebounds, and rookie James Wiseman contributed 15 points and eight boards for the cold-shooting Warriors, who made just 38.8% of their shots and went 9 for 38 on 3-pointers.
+Andrew Wiggins had 17 points and nine rebounds, and rookie Wiseman contributed 15 points and eight boards for the cold-shooting Warriors, who made just 38.8% of their shots and went 9 for 38 on 3-pointers.

+“We’re not the team we were yesterday.
+We didn’t come with the same focus, so next game we’ve just got to bring it,” Wiggins said.

 New York shot 7 of 11 from the floor to start the game, making four of its initial five 3s to build a quick 20-12 lead.